AndyShor/PyCB/README.md

 We also pay attention to cross checking of obtained data against known reference values (see **tests** section) In present state we focus only on first order processes such as:

 * single impact ionization (using full Lotz cross sections [[Lotz1](https://doi.org/10.1007/BF01325928), [Lotz2](https://doi.org/10.1007/BF01392963)] and FAC ionization potentials).
-This approach gives systemativ underestimation of cross-sectios for high-Z (Z=50+) very highly charged ions such as Bi 82+ due to complex relativistic effects.
-Even general relativistic distorted wave calculations do not catch the difference unless fine effects such as Mdller interaction is included.
+This approach gives systematic underestimation of cross-sectios for high-Z (Z=50+) very highly charged ions such as Bi 82+ due to complex relativistic effects.
+Even general relativistic distorted wave calculations do not catch the difference unless fine effects such as Møller interaction is included.
 We recommend for relevant cases to consult [Moores and Reed](https://dx.doi.org/10.1103/PhysRevA.51.R9) and if needed introduce correction factors to Lotz function

 * radiative recombination (using Kim and Pratt approximation [KimPratt](https://doi.org/10.1103/PhysRevA.27.2913))